 Some tweets used coded racist language while many also directed users to hateful content they had published beyond Twitter, often linking to “private blogs, Instagram accounts, and YouTube channels predominantly focused on Harry and Meghan”.

-“There’s no motive,” he said, comparing the anti-Meghan campaign to other disinformation and harassment campaigns on Twitter such as the #StopTheSteal movement to overturn the results of the 2020 US presidential election or the campaign to remove actor Amber Heard from the upcoming Aquaman sequel as a result of abuse allegations made against her by ex-husband, Johnny Depp.
+Previously admitting that the findings are unlike anything he or his team had seen before, Bouzy noted that “there’s no motive” for it, comparing the anti-Meghan campaign to other disinformation and harassment campaigns on Twitter such as the #StopTheSteal movement to overturn the results of the 2020 US presidential election or the campaign to remove actor Amber Heard from the Aquaman sequel as a result of abuse allegations made against her by ex-husband, Johnny Depp.
 “Are these people who hate her?
 Is it racism?
 Are they trying to hurt [Harry and Meghan’s] credibility?
 Your guess is as good as ours.

 “This campaign comes from people who know how to manipulate the algorithms, manipulate Twitter, stay under the wire to avoid detection and suspension.
 This level of complexity comes from people who know how to do this stuff, who are paid to do this stuff,” he continued.

 Neither Harry, Meghan nor their Archewell Foundation are currently on social media with the couple previously saying that online toxicity was also another major factor in their decision to leave their roles as working royals.
 Last October, Meghan told Fortune that she hadn’t been on social media in a long time “for [her] own self-preservation”.
 A couple of months later in a January interview with Fast Company, Harry said that he and Meghan “will revisit social media when it feels right for us – perhaps when we see more meaningful commitments to change or reform”.